zeyadomar123/RFID-Write-Read-Modules/RFID Write Module README.md

-# RFID-Write-Read-Modules
 # RFID Write Module – Arduino IDE 2.3.5

-This sketch enables writing user-defined text data to a passive RFID card using the MFRC522 RFID module and an Arduino-compatible microcontroller (e.g., ESP32 or Arduino Uno).
-Users can input up to 20 characters via the serial monitor, which will be stored in a specified block of the RFID card.
+This sketch enables writing user-defined text data to a passive RFID card using the MFRC522 RFID module and an Arduino-compatible microcontroller (e.g., ESP32-WROOM).
+Users can input up to 30 characters via UART to the serial monitor, which will be stored in a specified block of the RFID card.

 ---